-- When the lever is depressed sharply, the piston is lifted which displaces water over the siphon. - Water discharging down the flush pipe takes some air with it and creates a partial vacuum in the siphon. - The greater air pressure acting upon the the siphon until air is admitted under the piston which breaks the siphonic action.
+- When the lever is depressed sharply, the piston is lifted which displaces water over the siphon. - Water discharging down the flush pipe takes some air with it and creates a partial vacuum in the siphon. - The greater air pressure acting upon the water in the cistern forces water through the siphon until air is admitted under the piston which breaks the siphonic action.